Student wellbeing as a strategic leadership priority: opportunities & challenges

 Workshop

-The combination of rising student mental health needs, misunderstood provision and increasing sector pressures highlight the need for innovative leadership practice capable of embedding student wellbeing within strategy and policy.
+The combination of rising student mental health needs, misunderstood provision and increasing sector pressures highlights the need for innovative leadership practice capable of embedding student wellbeing within strategy and policy.

-Findings and sector recommendations will be discussed and explored, to further legitimise Student Services leadership, to support the development of wellbeing leadership practices, particularly those that promote collaboration over competition, embrace complexity, and are responsive to the diverse and evolving needs of the student population.
+The session will explore the opportunities and challenges of placing student wellbeing as a strategic priority for the wellbeing leaders of UK higher education institutions.
+Findings and sector recommendations will be discussed and explored to further legitimise Student Services leadership.
+It’ll support the development of wellbeing leadership practices, particularly those that promote collaboration over competition, embrace complexity, and are responsive to the diverse and evolving needs of the student population.